7 Italian Speaking Practice Options That’ll Have You Chatting Like a Local

 There are loads of reasons for learning Italian, including work, school, travel and even romance.
-Maybe one of those is your reason, too—or perhaps you’ve got a different motivation for learning.

 Whatever’s gotten you to this point, the end goal is usually the same: Communication.

 Unless you plan to text and email your way through the Italian language, that means you’ll need to get some Italian speaking practice.

 You’re in luck: There are loads of excellent resources to get you up to speaking speed.
 Let’s check some out!

 - How to Choose Italian Speaking Practice Resources